Upper Gastrointestinal Bleeding | Acute Management | ABCDE

 Review the patient’s oxygen saturation (SpO2):

-• Hypoxaemia may occur secondary to aspiration pneumonia.
+• Hypoxaemia may occur secondary to shock or aspiration pneumonia

 Auscultation